College of Veterinary Medicine

 The Master of Science Degree

 The MS may be earned with 30 credit hours beyond a bachelor's degree or 21 hours beyond the DVM degree, including not more than six credit hours for the thesis.
-The plan of study is designed to meet the student's needs and interests and typically includes two credits of seminar, one course in statistics, and courses in molecular or cell biology and pathobiology.
+The plan of study is designed to meet the student's needs and interests and typically includes two credits of seminar, one course in statistics, and courses in molecular or cell biology and pathophysiology.
 The student must also pass a final oral examination covering the thesis and related course work.

 The Doctor of Philosophy Degree

 The PhD requires a minimum of 60 credit hours beyond the bachelor's degree or DVM degree, including up to 45 credit hours for research and dissertation.
-The plan of study is designed to meet the student's needs and interests and typically includes courses in cell and molecular biology, pathobiology, statistics, and seminar.
+The plan of study is designed to meet the student's needs and interests and typically includes courses in cell and molecular biology, pathophysiology, statistics, and seminar.
 Written and oral qualifying examinations are required.
 Students must prepare a research proposal and complete and defend a dissertation based on original research.

 Application Procedure